Bioplastic. Biodegradable. Bio-equivalent. Drop-in. Oxo-Degradable. Bio-based. Compostable. Plant-based.

 First, let’s talk about what a bioplastic actually is.

-When you see something labelled as a “bioplastic”, that simply means the material must contain a minimum of 25% bio-based or “plant-based” content from natural, renewable sources, most commonly sugarcane or corn using today’s available technology.
+When you see something labelled as a “bioplastic”, that simply means the material contains at least 25% bio-based or “plant-based” content from natural, renewable sources, most commonly sugarcane or corn using today’s available technology.
 The source of the renewable content is different depending on the type of bioplastic and the region in which it’s produced, but the percentage is the same.
 The remaining 75% can be any concoction of petroleum-based additives and chemicals that make the plastic more stretchy or heat resistant, and of course, cheaper to produce.

 25%.
 Have you ever passed an exam with only 25%?
 It feels more like those nachos where you can see every single shred of cheese and the bottom chips are totally dry and desperately unhappy.
 25% is not a result we strive for.